SABrereton/GCN_Port--Deathchase_3D--Type_A/README.md

 GCN Port: Deathchase 3D - Type A is a fork from version 0.9 of "Deathchase" by Paul Robson.

+"Deathchase 3D" is a remake by Paul Robson of the videogame "Deathchase".
+Deathchase was developed by Mervyn Estcourt for the Sincair ZX Spectrum and released in 1983.

 Version 0.9 of "Deathchase 3D" was obtained from an archived copy of Paul Robson's website archived on 11th July 2007 by Internet Archive. (https://archive.org/ at the time of writing)